hiteshjoshi1/commands/aws_learn/efs.md

 ### FSx for windows server
-A managed windows server that runs on Windows Server Message block(SMB) based file services.
+A managed windows file server that runs on Windows Server Message block(SMB) based file services.
 Built on windows file server, it is a fully managed native Microsoft windows file system.
 Supports Active Dir Users, ACL, groups and security policies along with Distributed File System - DFS namespace and replication.

+You cant connect an ec2 on windows with a NFS file system , it has to be FSx file system.
 ### FSx for Lustre
+Fully managed file system for
+- compute intensive workloads, example HPC,
+- machine learning,
+- media data processing workflows
+- electronic design automation.
+- fsx lustre can store data in amazon s3 as well.

-File system for compute intensive workloads, example HPC, machine learning, media data processing workflows and electronic design automation.
-Millions of IOPS and sub sec latencies.
+FSX lustre would be used for Millions of IOPS and sub sec latencies.

 # Questions